Photo by National Trust

 Interestingly, as time goes on and the landscape evolves, the complexity of the system will change, creating new habitats for current and new species to colonise.

-Location of floodplain reconnection at Belton House
+Original plan of floodplain reconnection at Belton House.

 This will effectively replicate a section of channel in a natural habitat, encouraging natural processes to reflect the different paths a river can take when fallen wood would block or redirect flows.